shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

     The VOD Reaction License is designed so that the licensor can specify whether and when to terminate the license, and the grant-back survives even if the license is terminated retroactively.
 This prevents a situation where content the licensor published based on the grant-back unintentionally becomes copyright infringement.
 This is an extremely important safeguard that allows the licensor to engage with community creations and use them in their own content creation with peace of mind.

 With these two benefits, you gain significant leverage and clarity, allowing you to manage your community and enforce your terms with confidence.

+This mechanism, which gives the Licensor the authority to decide "from when" the termination takes effect, is a unique feature of the VOD Reaction License.
+Unlike many public licenses (such as those for open-source software) which often favor uniform, self-executing rules, this clause is intentionally designed to give the Licensor maximum practical flexibility.
+It blends the strong legal standing of an automatic termination principle with the discretionary power needed for effective and empathetic community management.
 </details>

 </details>